istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 ---
-title: With Gateways
+title: Gateway connectivity
-description: Istio mesh spanning multiple Kubernetes clusters using Istio Gateway to reach remote pods.
+description: Install an Istio mesh across multiple Kubernetes clusters using Istio Gateway to reach remote pods.
+Install an Istio mesh across multiple Kubernetes clusters using Istio gateways
 weight: 2
 keywords: [kubernetes,multicluster,federation,gateway]
 ---

-Instructions for spanning an Istio mesh across multiple clusters when pods in each cluster can only talk to remote gateway IPs.
+Instructions for installing an Istio mesh across multiple clusters when pods in each cluster can only connect to remote gateway IPs.

-## Prerequisites

-* Two or more Kubernetes clusters with **1.9 or newer**.

-* The ability to deploy the [Istio control plane](/docs/setup/kubernetes/quick-start/) on **each** Kubernetes cluster.

-* The gateway IP (load balancer IP) in each cluster must be accessible from every other cluster.

-* **Root CA**: To enable mTLS communication across clusters, each cluster's Citadel must be configured with an intermediate CA credentials generated by a shared root CA.

-## Overview

-In this mode, each cluster has an **identical** Istio control plane installation.
+In this configuration, each cluster has an **identical** Istio control plane installation.
 Cross-cluster communication occurs over Istio Gateways of the respective clusters.